 This particular lab is an active teaching session to help you design a blueprint for Comprehensive Learner Record (CLR) using your already successful assessment planning process as a foundation with practical solutions to support institutional effectiveness reporting.
 CLR is a dynamic verifiable portfolio of student learning outcomes linked to skills gleaned from learning in courses, co-curricular experiences, student employment, prior learning experiences, first-year experiences, internships, and more.
 Having data organized by outcomes enables students to reflect on their strengths and areas of improvement, identify their skills and begin to tell their own stories to potential employers with verified evidence vs. traditional resumes that are subjective.
 But, involving faculty and students in this shift is key to moving forward an initiative that provides achievement data by skills and outcomes versus grades and attendance at events.

-- Reflect on your current assessment process to identify how you can start a CLR initative within these best practices
+2. Reflect on your current assessment process to identify how you can start a CLR initiative within these best practices

 Dr. Christopher Davis, Vice President of Academic Services and Quality, University of Maryland Global Campus